Beki78/fetan-pay/README.md

 API requests are rate limited to ensure fair usage:

 - Default: 100 requests per minute per API key
+- Each of your 2 API keys has its own rate limit
 - Rate limit information is included in response headers

 ## Pricing